magenta/magenta/about.md

 and or join our [discussion group](https://groups.google.com/a/tensorflow.org/forum/#!forum/magenta-discuss).

 Magenta encompasses two goals.
-It’s first a research project to advance the state-of-the-art in music, video, image and text generation.
+It’s first a research project to advance the state of the art in music, video, image and text generation.
 So much has been done with machine learning to understand content— for example, speech recognition and translation; in this project, we want to explore content generation and creativity.
 Second,